ecoAPM/SimpleGPIO/README.md

 redLED.OnPowerChange(() => buzzer.Toggle(1, 1));
 ```

+Whenever the button is pressed down, the LED will turn on.
+When the button is released, the LED will turn off.
+Whenever the LED turns on or off, the buzzer will beep for half a second (reminder why: because Toggle will complete a single cycle at 1Hz, which means 0.5s on, then 0.5s off).

 ## Cleaning up

 If you want to turn off everything that was turned on while your application was running, simply `Dispose()` of your `RaspberryPi` at the end of your code.